franciscoguerrag/springboot-service-celebrity-people/README.md

 ## Open file IMPORT.SQL on Resources

 by Default
- - Has insertions in two tables (person and acquaintances)
+ - It contains insertions in two tables (person and acquaintances)
  - 7 people
  - Everybody knows person with ID 0
  - Person 0 doesn´t know anybody.